Birthday: April 2, 1840

 Sun Sign: Aries

-Also Known As: Emile Edouard Charles Antoine Zola
+Also Known As: Émile Édouard Charles Antoine Zola

-Born in: Paris
+Born in: Paris, France

-Famous as: French novelist
+Famous as: Novelist, Playwright

 political ideology: liberal